MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventgenerateevent.md

 ## -remarks

 An ACXEVENT represents an asynchronous notification available at the driver level.
 Events can be added to ACXCIRCUITs, ACXSTREAMs, ACXELEMENTs and ACXPINs.
 Internally they are exposed as KS events to upper layers.
+For more information about KS Events, see [KS Events](/windows-hardware/drivers/stream/ks-events).

 ### Example